 - Super Mario Party Jamboree – Nintendo Switch 2 Edition, with paid expansion and new features

-- Pokémon Legends: ZA, a new journey in the franchise in an edition optimized for the new console
+- Pokémon Legends: ZA, a new journey in the franchise in an optimized edition for the new console

 - Metroid Prime Beyond, new phase of the Metroid saga